20 Most Frequently Asked Questions About Tofu (And Answers)

 17. What’s the Difference Between Organic and Non-Organic Tofu?

-Organic tofu is made from non-GMO soybeans and grown without synthetic pesticides or fertilisers.
-Organic farming practices also promote better soil health and biodiversity.
+Organic tofu is made from non-GMO soybeans grown without synthetic pesticides.
+It’s better for the environment and supports soil health.

-19. What Are Some Common Myths About Tofu?
+19. What Are the Biggest Myths About Tofu?

-20. What’s Your Favourite Way to Enjoy Tofu?
+20. What’s the Best Way to Enjoy Tofu?

 Previous